mougnibas/cook-helper/README.md

 ### Application Server

+This step is optional, as most of the tests should run in a dedicated JUnit Integration test.

 1) Window / Preferences / Server / Runtime Environments / Add / Red Hat JBoss Middleware / JBoss AS, Wildfy & EAP Server Tools
 1) Wait for the install to complete.
 1) Add / JBoss Community / WildFly 11 Runtime